IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 * The frame sizes vary much, which can result in larger e2e delay if not compensated for

 The rate_adjust_factor helps to reduce the target rate when the delay in the data unit increases beyond frame_period/4, this allows for some modest queue buildup to ensure a good link utilization.
 The frame_size_dev calculates the positive deviation in frame sizes from the nominal, this helps compensate for larger variations in frame size, systematic errors in media encoder output bitrate and also to some extent sluggish media rate control loops where the media coder rate lags behind the target bitrate.
 The complete pseudo code for adjustment of the target bitrate is shown below.
-The algorithm parts for rate_adjust_factor and frame_size_dev are suggested examples how to compensate for that frames sized deviate from the nominal.
+The algorithm parts for rate_adjust_factor and frame_size_dev are suggested examples how to compensate for that frame sizes deviate from the nominal.

 ~~~
 # Calculate the rate_adjust_factor and the frame_size_dev for each new media frame.